There are two spelling versions of Peoplese (click on above Spelling tab for further details):

 2. Sound Spell Same.
 If you hear a word, you know how to spell it; if you read a word, you know how to pronounce it.

-Peoplese is based on root words, to which are added about 50 prefixes and 65 suffixes with fixed meanings.
+Peoplese is based on root words, to which can be added about 50 prefixes and 65 suffixes with fixed meanings.

 The prefixes and suffixes are separated from the root word by a hyphenette (a half-length hyphen).

-All Peoplese prefixes and suffixes are intuitive to English speakers except the following prefixes and suffixes:
+All Peoplese prefixes and suffixes are intuitive to English speakers except the following:

 dis۔ Indicates the un-doing of a previous action.
 Ex: dis۔connect (something that was previously connected)